Gavin Rees

-Gavin Rees (born 10 May 1980) is a retired Welsh former professional boxing world champion who competed from 1998 to 2014.
-He held the WBA super lightweight title from 2007 to 2008 and challenged once for the WBC lightweight title in 2013.
+Gavin Rees (born 10 May 1980) is a boxing trainer and retired Welsh former professional boxing world champion who competed from 1998 to 2014.
+He held the WBA (Regular) super lightweight title from 2007 to 2008.
 At regional level, he held the British lightweight title twice between 2010 and 2012, and the EBU European lightweight title from 2011 to 2012.

 Career

 After a successful amateur career, Rees turned professional in 1998.

 World champion

 In 2007, Rees defeated Souleymane M'baye to become the WBA Light Welterweight champion with a unanimous decision after 12 rounds.

 Rees however lost his World title in his first defence via a 12th-round TKO loss to Andreas Kotelnik in March 2008.